jorg3silva/jorg3silva/README.md

 - 👋 Hi, I’m @jorg3silva.
-My first line of code was written in C language in 2010, I have professionally dedicated to this area for 6 years.
-I currently work as a Software Enginee
+My first line of code was written in C language in 2010, I have professionally dedicated to this area for 7 years.
+I currently work as a Software Engineer
 - 👀 I’m interested in FullStack web apps projects and full backend projects.
 - 🌱 I’m currently learning Java, Angular, Node.js and React.